wagnojunior/beamprofiler/docs/theory.rst

     This paper proposes a slight modification to the ISO standards in order to improve its reliability.
-It is ideal for those who fully understand the ISO standards and regonize its limitation.
+It is ideal for those who fully understand the ISO standards and recognize its limitation.

     :Authors: Chang, Chao and Cramer, Larry and Danielson, Don and Norby, James
     :Proceedings: XV International Symposium on Gas Flow, Chemical Lasers, and